Social Justice Groups

 As a UUA Green Sanctuary, RRUUC is committed to creating a religious community that has a fundamental, bottom-line, commitment to living in harmony with the Earth and that promotes sustainable lifestyles for its members as individuals and as a faith community.

-The Environmental Task Force (ETF) focuses on education and raising RRUUC awareness about environmental justice by inspiring, facilitating and supporting personal, congregational and denominational practices that sustain the Earth and promote justice for those impacted by environmental degradation.
-Activities are available to fit members’ various schedules and interests
+The Earth Ministry (Environmental Task Force) focuses on education and raising RRUUC awareness about environmental justice by inspiring, facilitating and supporting personal, congregational and denominational practices that sustain the Earth and promote justice for those impacted by environmental degradation.
+Activities are available to fit members’ various schedules and interests.

 Latin American Task Network (LATN)